Mariam Kamara: Professional career

 She co-founded the architectural group united4design (2013) while still living in the United States, and on her return to Niger she established an architecture and research firm called Atelier Masomi (2014), which focuses on open living spaces in local architecture.

 The international collective of architects participating in United4design worked on projects in the United States, Afghanistan and Niger.
 Kamara's designs feature buildings with geometric shapes and rely on three locally produced materials available to many communities: cement, recycled metal and raw earth.

 In 2017, she taught urban studies as an adjunct associate professor at Brown University in Rhode Island.

 In 2022, Kamara was appointed as Full Professor of Architecture Heritage and Sustainability at ETH Zurich in Switzerland.
+In 2024, she was part of the multidisciplinary advisory committee for the inaugural Ammodo Architecture Awards.

 Major projects

 Niamey 2000

 Her first major project was Niamey 2000, an apartment complex built in 2016 and designed in collaboration with Yasaman Esmaili, Elizabeth Golden and Philip Sträter.
 The project addresses the spatial problems linked to the concrete structure of Kamara's childhood home built in Niamey in the 1960s.

 The result is four structures made by combining earth and cement fitted together.
 A notable feature is a bench in the front that allows the reintroduction of the traditional faada - local gatherings of friends and family that routinely occur in the space between the house and the street, which is also a historical gathering place.

+Niamey 2000 was one of twenty projects shortlisted for the Aga Khan Award for Architecture in 2022.